-As you create your content strategy, be sure your content is readable.
-Add visuals such as high-res photos, original designs, infographics, videos, or GIFs that help to break up bulk text blocks and complement the story you’re trying to tell.
+As you create your content strategy, be sure your content is easy to consume, highly engaging and uniquely interesting.
+Add visuals such as high-res photos, original designs, infographics, videos, or GIFs that help to break up bulk text blocks and complement the story you’re telling.

 What is an influencer?

-It’s tempting to go straight for the “big fish,” but you also need to be realistic as you build your influencer prospect list.
-Try breaking your list into 3 categories: let’s call them A-listers, B-listers, and C-listers.
+It’s tempting to go straight for the “big fish,” but you need to be realistic as you build your influencer prospect list.
+Try breaking your list into 3 categories: A-listers, B-listers, and C-listers.

 How to reach out to influencers